elementor/elementor-developers-docs/src/getting-started/internals.md

 # Elementor Internals

-You should get to know how Elementor works behind the sene.
-This is why we created a set of tutorials separated to different topics to help you get to know high-level aspects.
+Elementor has underlying technology, which we call the internals.
+In this section we’ll introduce you to the concepts you should understand when developing your Elementor addons.

 ## Available Internals

+Below is a list of Elementor’s internals, along with a short description and links to more in-depth information:

 * [The Editor](/editor/)

-  Get to know the editor which is the environment in which users create pages and controls the settings.
-You need know the difference between the preview area and the panel area.
-And make sure you know the main panels Elementor editor offers.
+  The editor is where users create pages and control their settings.
+It is divided into preview and panel areas.
+The panel hosts the widget panel and is where users control the settings.
+The preview screen is where they see how the page will look.

 * [Managers](/managers/)

-  Elementor's architecture registers and unregisters the different elements using special managers.
-External developers can use the those managers to register their own elements.
-Learn how to do exactly that.
+  Elementor's architecture registers and unregisters elements using special managers.
+External developers need to use these managers to register their own elements.
+This will let Elementor know about them, enabling their use.

 * [Scripts & Styles](/scripts-styles/)

-  As a developer, you will need to know how different components load custom JS scripts and CSS stylesheets.
-As those files can impact performance, make sure you learn how different components use different methods.
+  Developers need to know how different Elementor components load custom JS and CSS files.
+Since these files can severely impact performance, it’s important to learn the proper methods to load them for each component.

 * [Hooks](/hooks/)

-  The docs offer the entire list of all the available hooks Elementor has to offer.
-Developers will find here both filter hooks and action hooks.
-PHP hooks and JS hooks.
-Frontend hooks and editor hooks.
+  There are a wide range of hooks that can be used with Elementor.
+This documentation contains a complete listing of the entire range of available hooks Elementor has to offer - filter hooks, action hooks, PHP hooks, JS hooks, frontend hooks and editor hooks.